 Despairing this morning when I realised Little Plush had zero leggings that fitted properly (how do they grow sooo fast?!)
 I decided it would be quicker to sew some up than actually get to the shops.
 If you’ve not tried sewing leggings – don’t be scared – they are SO easy and are super quick to boot – win win.
 Continue reading “A Quick Tip For Cutting Out Slippery Fabrics”

-I’ll ease back in gently to 2016 and kick off with a cute tutorial for Easter which was first published last year in Love Sewing magazine.
+I’ll ease back in gently to the year and kick off with a cute tutorial for Easter which was first published last year in Love Sewing magazine.

 Easter Bunny Garland Tutorial

 This is a great a scrap-busting project which will add a touch of adorable to your Easter celebrations.